 The US Dollar is the official currency of Ecuador.
 However, the country still issues its own coins.
 ATMs are available in urban areas and credit cards are widely acceptable (specifically Visa and Mastercard).
 However, it is recommended you travel with cash, ideally in smaller denominations as it might be hard to break large bills in small shops or restaurants.

-The official language of Ecuador is Spanish, although the various Indigeneous communities also speak their own languages, with approximately 24 different languages across the country.
+The official language of Ecuador is Spanish, although the various indigenous communities also speak their own languages, with approximately 24 different languages across the country.

 Best Time to Go

 Ecuador is truly a year-round destination.
-The only thing travellers need to consider is that it is slightly rainier from October to May, so if you want drier weather, travel during Ecuador’s winter.
+The only thing travellers need to consider is that it is slightly rainier from October to May.
+For drier weather, travel during Ecuador’s winter.

-While being a relatively small country, Ecuador has four different geographical zones that have their own characteristic climate patterns: warm and humid rainforest in the east; spring-like mountainous centre; warm tropical plains along the Pacific Coast; and the Galapagos Islands, with their own warm, unique microclimates.
+A relatively small country, Ecuador nonetheless has four different geographical zones, each with its own characteristic climate pattern.
+Warm and humid rainforests dominate the east.
+Spring-like conditions define the mountainous centre.
+Warm tropical plains line the Pacific Coast, while the Galapagos Islands support their own warm, unique microclimates.
 The temperatures throughout the year do not change much, but there is a rainy season from October to May and a drier season from June to September.

-Ecuador is extremely appealing to nature lovers due to having the Galapagos Islands, the Amazon Rainforest, and many beautiful volcanoes in the Andes.
-History buffs will also enjoy its colonial towns and gorgeous architecture while foodies can feast on the bounty of the nation’s delicious and diverse food scene that changes depending on the geographical region.
+Ecuador is a nature lover's must-see, offering the Galapagos Islands, the Amazon Rainforest, and many beautiful volcanoes in the Andes.
+History buffs will also enjoy its colonial towns and gorgeous architecture, while foodies can feast on the nation’s delicious and diverse food scene that changes depending on the geographical region.

 Getting There From North America

 Ecuador’s major gateway airports are located in Quito, the capital, and Guayaquil, the largest city in the country.